virtual-puppet-project/vpuppr/addons/vrm/README.md

 # VRM addon for Godot Engine

-This Godot addon fully implements an importer for models with the [VRM specification, version 0.0](https://github.com/vrm-c/vrm-specification/tree/master/specification/0.0).
+This Godot addon fully implements an importer and exporter for models with the [VRM specification](https://github.com/vrm-c/vrm-specification/tree/master/specification).
 Compatible with Godot Engine 4.0 stable or newer.

 Proudly brought to you by the [V-Sekai team](https://v-sekai.org/about).